seacode/gmacs/examples/smbkc_18/doc/smbkc.md

 ADF&G, pers. comm.].
 Some bycatch of discarded blue king crab has also been observed historically in the eastern Bering Sea snow crab fishery, but in recent years it has generally been negligible.
 The St. Matthew Island golden king crab fishery, the third commercial crab fishery to have taken place in the area,  typically occurred in areas with depths exceeding blue king crab distribution.
-NMFS observer data suggest that variable but mostly limited SMBKC bycatch has also occurred in the eastern Bering Sea groundfish fisheries (Table \ref{tab:smbkc_groundfish_bycatch}).
+The NMFS observer data suggest that variable, but mostly limited, SMBKC bycatch has also occurred in the eastern Bering Sea groundfish fisheries (Table \ref{tab:smbkc_groundfish_bycatch}).

 # D. Data